-Section of 1986 Code Description of organization General nature of activities Application Form No. Annual return required to be filed Contributions allowable 501(c)(22) Withdrawal Liability Payment Fund To provide funds to meet the liability of employers withdrawing from a multi-employer pension fund No Form 6 990 or 990EZ 8 No 5 501(c)(23) Veterans Organization (created before 1880) To provide insurance and other benefits to veterans No Form 6 990 or 990EZ 8 No, generally 7 501(c)(25) Title-Holding Corporations or Trusts with Multiple Parents Holding title and paying over income from property to 35 or fewer parents or beneficiaries 1024 990 or 990EZ No 501(c)(26) State-Sponsored Organization Providing Health Coverage for High-Risk Individuals Provides health care coverage to high-risk individuals No Form 6 990 1 or 990EZ 8 No 501(c)(27) State-Sponsored Workers' Compensation Reinsurance Organization Reimburses members for losses under workers' compensation acts No Form 6 990 1 or 990EZ 8 No 501(d) Religious and Apostolic Associations Regular business activities.
-Communal religious community No Form 1065 9 No 2 501(e) Cooperative Hospital Service Organizations Performs cooperative services for hospitals 1023 990 1 or 990EZ 8 Yes 501(f) Cooperative Service Organizations of Operating Educational Organizations Performs collective investment services for educational organizations 1023 990 1 or 990EZ 8 Yes 501(k) Child Care Organization Provides care for children 1023 990 or 990EZ 8 Yes 501(n) Charitable Risk Pools Pools certain insurance risks of 501(c)(3) organizations 1023 990 1 or 990EZ 8 Yes 521(a) Farmers' Cooperative Associations Cooperative marketing and purchasing for agricultural producers 1028 990-C No 527 Political organizations A party, committee, fund, association, etc., that directly or indirectly accepts contributions or makes expenditures for political campaigns No Form 1120-POL 10 990 or 990EZ 8 No
+Section of 1986 Code Description of organization General nature of activities Application Form No. Annual return required to be filed Contributions allowable 501(c)(22) Withdrawal Liability Payment Fund To provide funds to meet the liability of employers withdrawing from a multi-employer pension fund No Form 6 990 or 990EZ 8 No 5 501(c)(23) Veterans Organization (created before 1880) To provide insurance and other benefits to veterans No Form 6 990 or 990EZ 8 No, generally 7 501(c)(25) Title Holding Corporations or Trusts with Multiple Parents Holding title and paying over income from property to 35 or fewer parents or beneficiaries 1024 990 or 990EZ No 501(c)(26) State-Sponsored Organization Providing Health Coverage for High-Risk Individuals Provides health care coverage to high-risk individuals No Form 6 990 1 or 990EZ 8 No 501(c)(27) State-Sponsored Workers' Compensation Reinsurance Organization Reimburses members for losses under workers' compensation acts No Form 6 990 1 or 990EZ 8 No 501(c)(28) National Railroad Retirement Investment Trust Manages and invests the assets of the Railroad Retirement Account No Form 11 Not yet determined No 501(d) Religious and Apostolic Associations Regular business activities.
+Communal religious community No Form 1065 9 No 2 501(e) Cooperative Hospital Service Organizations Performs cooperative services for hospitals 1023 990 1 or 990EZ 8 Yes 501(f) Cooperative Service Organizations of Operating Educational Organizations Performs collective investment services for educational organizations 1023 990 1 or 990EZ 8 Yes 501(k) Child Care Organizations Provides cares for children 1023 990 or 990EZ8 Yes 501(n) Charitable Risk Pools Pools certain insurance risks of 501(c)(3) 1023 990 1 or 990EZ 8 Yes 521(a) Farmers' Cooperative Associations Cooperative marketing and purchasing for agricultural procedures 1028 990-C No 527 Political organizations A party, committee, fund, association, etc., that directly or indirectly accepts contributions or makes expenditures for political campaigns 8871 1120-POL 10 990 or 990EZ 8 No

-1 For exceptions to the filing requirement, see chapter 2 and the form instructions.
+1For exceptions to the filing requirement, see chapter 2 and the form instructions.

-2 An organization exempt under a subsection of Code sec.
+2An organization exempt under a subsection of Code sec.
 501 other than 501(c)(3) may establish a charitable fund, contributions to which are deductible.
 Such a fund must itself meet the requirements of section 501(c)(3) and the related notice requirements of section 508(a).

-3 Contributions to volunteer fire companies and similar organizations are deductible, but only if made for exclusively public purposes.
+3Contributions to volunteer fire companies and similar organizations are deductible, but only if made for exclusively public purposes.

-4 Deductible as a business expense to the extent allowed by Code section 192.
+4Deductible as a business expense to the extent allowed by Code section 192

-5 Deductible as a business expense to the extent allowed by Code section 194A.
+5Deductible as a business expense to the extent allowed by Code section 194A.

-6 Application is by letter to the address shown on Form 8718.
+6Application is by letter to the address shown on Form 8718.
 A copy of the organizing document should be attached and the letter should be signed by an officer.

-7 Contributions to these organizations are deductible only if 90% or more of the organization's members are war veterans.
+7Contributions to these organizations are deductible only if 90% or more of the organization s members are war veterans.

-8 For limits on the use of Form 990EZ, see chapter 2 and the general instructions for Form 990EZ (or Form 990).
+8For limits on the use of Form 990EZ, see chapter 2 and the general instructions for Form 990EZ (or Form 990).

-9 Although the organization files a partnership return, all distributions are deemed dividends.
+9Although the organization files a partnership return, all distributions are deemed dividends.
 The members are not entitled to pass-through treatment of the organization's income or expenses.